groupdocs-merger/GroupDocs.Merger-for-Node.js-via-Java/README.md

 Merge documents of the [most popular file formats](https://docs.groupdocs.com/merger/nodejs-java/supported-document-formats/) (PDF, DOCX, XLSX, PPTX, JPG, ZIP and more) into single resultant document.

 ## Get Started with GroupDocs.Merger-for-Node.js-via-Java

-GroupDocs.Merger-for-Node.js-via-Java requires J2SE 7.0 (1.7), J2SE 8.0 (1.8) or above.
-Please install Java first if you do not have it already.

-GroupDocs hosts all Java APIs on [GroupDocs Artifact Repository](https://releases.groupdocs.com/java/repo/com/groupdocs/groupdocs-merger/), so simply [configure](https://docs.groupdocs.com/merger/java/installation/) your Maven project to fetch the dependencies automatically.

 ### Installation

 From the command line: